uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 - Print spare copies of each worksheet in case students make mistakes and need a new one.
 - Use the **Black and White (2 possible binary values)** colouring option, **not** the option which says "in Run Length Encoding".
-- Students can instead use a black colouring pencil, crayon, or felt tip pen, but easily erasable pencils work much better for the first time students do this activity.
+- Students can use a black colouring pencil, crayon, or felt tip pen, but easily erasable pencils work much better for the first time students do this activity.

 {panel end}